chachaprince1/anime-episode-to-anki/README.md

 4. The cards have been added to the destination deck in Anki, and Chrome has also downloaded an `.apkg` copy.
 5. Click **View Export** to open the download's location on your computer.
-6. Read the completion line for the number added, skipped as duplicates, or failed.
-Failed entries do not cancel cards that were already added.

-## Other Export Options

-Most users should use **Export as APKG**.

-There are also two optional alternatives:

-1. Click **Other exports** below the review list.
-2. Click **Anki .txt** to download an Anki-importable text file, or click **Copy for Yomitan** to copy the selected words for Yomitan's note generator.

-**Anki .txt**
-Creates a text file that can be imported into Anki manually.

-**Copy for Yomitan**
-Copies the vocabulary so you can use Yomitan's own note-generation tools.

-## How Long Does It Take?

-Small vocabulary lists are usually fairly quick.

-Large episode decks can take longer because Yomitan has to create each card individually.

-Cards with audio or other media also take longer than simple text cards.

-You can cancel an import if necessary.
-Cards already added to Anki will remain there.

-## Troubleshooting

-### Yomitan Is Not Detected

-Make sure:

-* Yomitan is installed
-* **Enable Yomitan API** is turned on
-* You ran the Mac helper installer

-If it still does not connect, completely quit Chrome, reopen it, and try again.

-### Anki Is Not Detected

-Make sure:

-* Anki Desktop is open
-* AnkiConnect is installed and enabled

-### The Cards Do Not Look Right

-The extension uses your **Yomitan card format and dictionaries**.

-Open Yomitan and check the card format and dictionaries you selected.

-### The Episode Is Not Detected

-Make sure you are signed into the website and that your account is connected on the extension's setup page.

 ## Updating the Extension